Cedarwood Essential Oil And The Many Benefits It Offers

 History of Cedarwood Oil

 Cedarwood use dates back to a thousand years ago, and this powerful essential oil variant has been the mainstay in ancient civilizations, from the Egyptians, Greeks and Sumerians, to the Tibetans and other civilizations in Asia and the Middle East.
 Ancient Egyptians would use the oil from cedarwood trees in the embalming process, which in effect helped to keep the insects from disturbing the body.
-Currently cedarwood essential oil is popularly used for aromatherapy and detoxifying, as well as for cleansing the body and during massage.
+Currently cedarwood essential oil is popularly used for aromatherapy and detoxifying, as well as for massage.

 Western Red Cedarwood Tree